rackerlabs/rackspace-how-to/content/cloud-servers/prepare-for-high-traffic-events.md

-Rackspace offers an [additional service-level guarantee](/how-to/managed-cloud-service-levels-faq/#guarantees) for Managed Operations service level customers who notify us in advance of their high- traffic event.
+Rackspace offers an [additional service-level guarantee](/how-to/managed-cloud-service-levels-faq/#guarantees) for Managed Operations service level customers who notify us in advance of their high-traffic event.
 This guarantee is only available for our Managed Operations service level customers and does have a few restrictions, including advanced notice and code freezes.
 If you are interested in this advanced service level agreement (SLA), contact your Account Manager.